oasis-tcs/tab-respec/README-respec.md

 1. Make sure you are up to date and on the 'feature/oasis-style' branch (git up; git checkout feature/oasis-style)
 2. Go to 'tools'
+1. Run `npm i` to install all dependencies.
-3. Bump the version in `package-oasis.json`.
+3. Bump the version in `package.json`.
 4. Run the build script (node build-oasis-common.js).
 This should respond "OK!" (if not, fix the issue).
 5. Add the new build (git add builds/respec-oasis-common-m.n.r.js).